sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.md

 ### Key Promoter

 Webstorm has more than 100 shortcuts by default for nearly all the actions and code modifications.
 Do you know all of them?
-I don't know either.
+Well, I don't.
 However, [the key promoter plugin][Key Promoter] informs you if you don't use them.
 When you do an interaction that you can do with a keyboard shortcut, the plugin tells it in the bottom right corner.

 ![Key Promoter](https://thepracticaldev.s3.amazonaws.com/i/4lrnj4uav6039j32hk66.png)